octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Modifying the storage
+//TODO Now that we have seen composite types of Pascaligo syntax, let's illustrates all this with the Raffle example.
+Let's modify our existing Raffle contract to design the participant's tickets.

 The new two pieces of information will be stored into the contract storage.

 > What collection should be used for: